Skip to content

 1. Purpose.

-This rule establishes and governs parental leave benefits the University provides for the birth, foster placement, or adoption of children by Postdoctoral Fellows in all academic units.
+This rule governs the appointment and benefits for Postdoctoral Fellows in all academic units including the establishment of parental leave benefits the University provides for the birth, foster placement, or adoption of children, and limits on the term of the appointment.

 2. Scope.

 This rule applies to all Postdoctoral Fellows, including Postdoctoral Fellows employed by University of Utah Hospitals and Clinics.
-This rule applies to all departments, divisions, and colleges that employ Postdoctoral Fellows.
+This rule applies to all academic units including departments, divisions, and colleges that employ Postdoctoral Fellows.

 2. Definitions